 If you’ve visited Kennebunkport, then you know the Kennebunk River serves as a centerpiece and focal point for this charming seaside destination.
 Yes, there are beautiful beaches in Kennebunk and Kennebunkport, but its the Kennebunk River that runs through both towns delineating the vibrant communities and shoreline on each side that is an equally important landmark of this famous Maine place.

 Kennebunkport’s changing tide and scenery on the river out to the Breakwater is fascinating, with perhaps the most serene and beautiful spots on the River – The Franciscan Monastery.
 On the western side of the Kennebunk River, you see acres of undeveloped, uninterrupted shore lands.
-Its extraordinarily natural given some of the larger hotels, like the Nonantum, Breakwater and Boathouse and Colony on the Kennebunkport side riverbanks.
-What’s particularly special about the 60+ acre parcel of Kennebunk land is that this is home to Franciscan monks, St Anthony’s Monastery, and these beautiful grounds and walking paths are open to the public, providing access to the riverfront in a truly peaceful, even spiritual, setting.
+What’s particularly special about the 60+ acre parcel of Kennebunk land is that this is home to Franciscan monks, St Anthony’s Monastery, and these beautiful grounds and walking paths are open to the public certain hours, providing access to the riverfront in a truly peaceful, even spiritual, setting.

 During Kennebunkport’s Christmas Prelude, the Lithuanian friars also open their grounds and their outdoor cathedral, Our Lady of Lourdes, for one of Prelude’s most unique events – Candlelight Caroling, a truly magical evening on the first Saturday of Prelude celebrating the holiness of Christmas.